RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/icons-and-symbols.md

 Events that require some user attention, but no immediate response, may be indicated by changes to a Notification Symbol.

-This Notification Symbol shows that five events related to a Satellite have occurred.
+This Notification Symbol shows that ninety-nine events related to a Satellite have occurred.
 You may hyperlink indicators to reveal a deeper view of relevant [Notification](/patterns/notifications) information.
 You may also link to the general Log.

 ![Anatomy of the notification count symbol.](/img/components/notifications-symbol.png "Anatomy of the notification count symbol.")